nodejs/node/ROADMAP.md

 ### Internationalization / Localization

 * Build documentation tooling with localization support built in.
-* Reduce size of ICU and ship with it by default.
+* Reduce the size of ICU and ship it by default.
 * Continue growth of our i18n community.